 - Approx. 10 hours.

 - *Admission and tasting fees at the distillery.

 Tour Route Details:

-After setting off from Waterloo Place in one of Rabbies' luxury Mercedes mini-coaches you'll travel into the Highlands via the Forth Road Bridge, which spans the waters of the Forth River, a vital gateway of the Scottish economy.
-Past Fife and Perth the Black Linn Falls where the River Braan cascades into a gorge are a signature spectacle in the Hermitage woodlands.
+After setting off from Waterloo Place in one of Rabbies' luxury Mercedes mini-coaches you'll travel into the Highlands via the Forth Road Bridge, which spans the Forth River, a vital gateway of the Scottish economy.

-The theme continues at Killiecrankie, the site of the well-known 'soldiers leap', where in 1689 during the Jacobite rebellion, Donald MacBean, a soldier of the government army made a daring bound across the River Garry to escape a bloody ambush by Highland troops and preserve his life.
+Leaving Pitlochry, your guide will point out Killiecrankie, site of the well-known 'soldiers leap'.
+It was here in 1689 during the Jacobite rebellion that Donald MacBean, a soldier of the government army made a daring bound across the River Garry to escape a bloody ambush by Highland troops and preserve his life.

 At Aberfeldy you'll actually get to sample a 'wee dram' of that water of life in the form of Scotch Whisky at Dewar's distillery** (entry fee not included).
 The experience includes a tour of the processes which transform the pristine water into Scotland's most famous export.

 **On Sundays from November to March and also between 20th Dec and 2nd Jan this tour will visit Glenturret Distillery instead.

 At the end of the distillery experience the coach returns to Edinburgh for around 19:00.